AndreAntoineSA/epiTrello-Java_DAO/README.md

 See epiTrello_Launcher.mp4 for a test of the launcher.

-See epiTrello_Launcher for the UML of the application, and some notes regarding the election of the Data Structures.
+See epiTrello_UML for the UML of the application, and some notes regarding the election of the Data Structures.